bunny-k28/CanteenFastCard/README.md

         9. MASTER_PROCESS_KEY="<a custom keyfor registration verification process>"
 #### [Follow this link for creating app password](https://myaccount.google.com/apppasswords?)

-### 5. After all these operations, your program is ready to run.
-Just open your <b><i>CMD/PowerShell/Terminal</i></b> inside the project directory and type
-    • For Win32/64
-         py .\setupEnv.py

-    • For MacOS
-        python3 ./setupEnv.py

-### 6. After running the setup file.
+### 5. After running the setup file.
 You'll be able to run the server file
     • For Win32/64
         py .\server.py